Chronology of "Firsts" for Canadian Women Film Directors

 She won for Away from Her (2006).

-- First woman to win the Prix Jutra [Jutra Award] for Meilleure réalisation [best direction]: Lyne Charlebois
+- First woman to win the Prix Jutra [Jutra Award] (later known as the Prix Iris) for Meilleure réalisation [best direction]: Lyne Charlebois

 She won for Borderline (2008).